zen0wu/topcoder-greed/README.md

 * Manage your code, in different _**folders**_, based on the contest and problem you're in
 * Generate code based on a fully-customizable _**template**_
 * Generate robust testing code, which BTW, is also _**customizable**_
-* Multi language support, including Java, C++, and C#(thanks to @jbransen).
+* Multi language support, including Java, C++, C#(thanks to @jbransen) adn Python(thanks to @@wookayin.
 Support for Java includes package declaration removing, helping you organize your code without worrying about the submission.

 Downloads
 ---------

-The latest version has been put into the `dist` directory in the repository, get it [here](https://github.com/shivawu/topcoder-greed/raw/master/dist/Greed-1.4.jar)!
+The latest version has been put into the `dist` directory in the repository, get it [here](https://github.com/shivawu/topcoder-greed/raw/master/dist/Greed-1.5.jar)!

 For previous versions, go to Github's original [download page](https://github.com/shivawu/topcoder-greed/downloads).